jobseeker2022/frontend-takehome/README.md

 This repo has everything you need to complete the take-home assignment.
 Know that we are excited about you as a candidate, and can't wait to see what you build!

+Applicant Note:

+for Mapbox API, place your API token in a .env file locally at the root of this projec, using the variable name found in env.example

 ## Requirements

 - Node v14 or above